tsadigov/booking_crawler/README.md

 8. Go to the project directory, where you cloned the repo
 9. Type: scrapy crawl booking
 10. Enter
+11. As a result, all data will be collected in booking_hotels.db in 3 tables (my crawl for hotels in Azerbaijan is given as an example in the repo)

 Note: After this, crawler will run and you will see items data shown simultaneously in your terminal